gabriellewald/education-project/README.md

 - Learn what factors are most correlated with student performance (pass rate).
 - Create a predictive model to find the proportion of students passing standard tests per school.

+**Beneficiaries:**

+- Department of education/ federal government to gain insights and potentially innovate adult (parents) education.
+- School administrators and policy makers to effectively identify schools that need more support.
+Resources can be allocated in order to address tutoring needs, mentoring, and extracurricular activities.
+- Teachers can be oriented to provide more support for under-performing groups and reduce achievement gaps.
+- From a parents perspective, the results can be used to select a high performing school that meets academic standards

 # The Process
 ## 1. Data